mordertehmod/DiscordModded/README.md

 ## Contributors

 [![Contributors](https://contrib.rocks/image?repo=bunny-mod/BunnyTweak)](https://github.com/bunny-mod/BunnyTweak/graphs/contributors)

+## Important Clarification Regarding Licensing

+This project was originally licensed under the **Open Software License 3.0 (OSL 3.0)**.

+An amendment attempting to add a "Substantial Changes Requirement" was introduced in commit `b7cd1471f7d9dd79fe7832e7e7face296f2fd6a6`.
+This amendment claimed retroactive effect starting from commit `c568969333ae20bbbb6e924f6404e4f02fb65fd7`, subsequent to significant code revisions.

+As the repository owner, and in the interest of clarity upon archiving this project, please note the following:

+- Applying license changes retroactively is generally invalid.
+All code committed and distributed *before* the amendment was actually introduced in `b7cd147` was under the standard OSL 3.0 terms applicable at that time.
+- The attempt to make this amendment effective retroactively (from commit `c568969`, before it was introduced in `b7cd147`) is procedurally invalid.
+Additionally, the Open Software License 3.0, like most standard open-source licenses, is intended to be used without modification to its own terms.
+Creating custom amendments *to the OSL 3.0 text itself* raises significant questions about the resulting license's validity and enforceability.
+- Given the procedural issues, particularly the invalid retroactive application, the repository owner considers the amendment non-binding.
+The **entire codebase within this repository, reflecting its state upon archival, is intended to remain governed by the standard, unmodified Open Software License 3.0**, as contained in the `LICENSE` file prior to commit `b7cd147`.
+Versions of the code prior to commit `b7cd147` are unequivocally available under the standard OSL 3.0.
+- This means **you may freely fork, modify, and redistribute this codebase in accordance with the OSL 3.0** without needing to meet arbitrary "substantial modification" thresholds.

+To reflect this, the `LICENSE` file has been restored to contain only the original OSL 3.0 text prior to archiving.

 <!-- @vladdy was here, battling all these steps so you don't have to.
 Have fun! :3 -->
 <!-- @castdrian also was here simplifying these steps immensely -->